ailabspace/turtlebot2-noetic/teleop.md

 ### Setting up joystick

 #### Generic joystick driver

+This shall be installed on the machine where the joystick will be connected.

 - Make sure that the ROS joystick driver is installed.
 You can check with `rospack list`.
 You should see the `joy` package.